OldManUmby/OSE.SRD.Wiki/4. Magic/Magic-User Spells/5 - Animate Dead.md

 - **Skeletons:** Have AC 7 [12] and HD equal to those the creature had in life.
 - **Zombies:** Have AC 8 [11] and HD one greater than the creature had in life.
 - **Classed characters:** If a PC or NPC with levels in a class is reanimated by this spell, the levels are not counted as HD.
-For example, the reanimated corpse of a 5th level fighter would have 2 HD (1 HD as a normal human, +1 for being reanimated as a zombie).
+For example, the reanimated corpse of a 5th-level fighter would have 2 HD (1 HD as a normal human, +1 for being reanimated as a zombie).